chenh19/lab/in_silico_research.md

 ![](fig/2-41.png)

 - You may check whether the variants are at or close to the active sites
-- You may also check which specific domains or regions the mutated residues are located in, which may give you some hints of the functional results of the variants
+- You may also check which specific domains or regions the mutated residues are located in, and it may give you some hints of the functional results of the variants

 ### v.
 PDB
 [**PDB**](https://www.rcsb.org/) for protein structures